 Get opening times of your nearest tip or Household Waste Recycling Centre (HWRC).

-You can dispose of household waste at council tips including:
+You can take household items for reuse, recycling and disposal at council tips including:

 - household items, e.g. plastic containers, cardboard, cans, glass, newspapers, magazines and textiles